How to Brush Glaze Pottery | Tips Tools And Ideas

 Conclusion

-Brush glazing is more time-consuming than dipping your pieces in the glaze, but it opens up different opportunities to create intricate designs.
+Brush glazing is more time-consuming than dipping your pieces in glaze, but it offers more opportunities to create intricate designs.
 Seasoned potters use a combination of dipping and brushing to get the best finish with their ceramics.

 Although it presents endless possibilities, brushing takes practice to perfect.
-You’ll need to familiarize yourself with brush glazing to use it in making your pieces look good.
+You’ll need to familiarize yourself with brush glazing to make your pieces look good.